qinliuliuqin/Medical-Segmentation3d-Toolkit/README.md

      --save_prob           whether to save all prob maps

    ```
-   The following is an example that shows how to get started.
+   The following is an example that shows how to get started:
-   If you have an image `image.mha`, a segmentation model `model`, and a gpu with devise id `0`, you can run the
+   If you have an image `image.mha`, a segmentation model `model`, and a gpu with device id `0`, you can run the
    following command for inference:
    ```
    $ seg_infer -i ./image.mha -m ./model -o ./result_folder -g 0